 You can't go to Qatar and not make a trip out into the desert.
 However, you should book a tour with a professional driver.

-Many of these blokes have been navigating sand dunes for years upon years – they know their way around and they know how to handle driving on this particular terrain.
+Many of these blokes have been navigating dunes for years upon years – they know their way around, and they know how to handle driving on this particular terrain.

 The Qatari desert is the last place you want to be stranded, especially in the middle of summer – I can assure you of that!